davidpales1/EC_StringAlign_davidpales1/EC_StringAlign_davidpales1.md

             * Visual Example for each Input described in "T" Table

-Solution:
-To center a string within a given width, I need to calculate the number of spaces needed to be added before and after the string.
-The total number of spaces will be the difference between the given width and the length of the string, divided by 2.
-I can then use a loop to add the calculated number of spaces before and after the string to center it within the given width. the expected output for the sample inputs:
-String: Yes; Width: 12
-   Yes
-String: No; Width: 19
-      No
-GitHub Repository URL:
+# GitHub Repository URL:
 https://github.com/davidpales1/EC_StringAlign_davidpales1

-Lessons Learned:
+# Lessons Learned:
 In this exercise, I learned how to center a string within a given width by calculating the number of spaces needed to be added before and after the string.
 I also learned how to use loops to add the required number of spaces and how to handle the case when the width is an odd number.

+# Overview of the assignment:
+To center a string within a given width, I need to calculate the number of spaces needed to be added before and after the string.
+The total number of spaces will be the difference between the given width and the length of the string, divided by 2.
+I can then use a loop to add the calculated number of spaces before and after the string to center it within the given width.

-References - ALL URL's used to build the solution:
+# References - ALL URL's used to build the solution:

 C++ string: https://www.cplusplus.com/reference/string/
 C++ getline: https://www.cplusplus.com/reference/string/string/getline/
 C++ loops: https://www.cplusplus.com/doc/tutorial/control/